Villa Maria (Long Island): History

 Villa Maria was originally built in 1887 as a "rambling, Queen Anne-style summer house" for partners, cousins, and industrial financiers Josiah Lombard and Marshall Ayres, Jr. of the Lombard, Ayres & Company.
-The original owners, wanting to put something decorative on this one-acre front lawn, bought the beautiful Corwith Windmill for $900 in 1888, as Corwith had shifted his farms production over to poultry and potatoes and Ayers/Lombard wanted it for decoration on their front lawn where it stands today.
+The original owners bought the Corwith Windmill for $900 in 1888, as Corwith had shifted his farms production over to poultry and potatoes and Ayers/Lombard wanted it for decoration on their one-acre front lawn where it stands today.

-In the late 1890s, the building was sold to Dr. Edward L. Keyes, a prominent New York urologist and business associate of the son of U.S. President Martin van Buren.
+In the late 1890s, the building was sold to Dr. Edward L. Keyes, a New York urologist.
 The villa at this time was described as "a tall and very elaborate Victorian house", replete with "turrets, balconies, loggias" and protected by an old-fashioned red shingle roof—from which it derived its name, "Red Gables".

-In 1909, Keyes sold the estate to New York businessman Edward P. Morse, proprietor of the Morse Dry Dock & Repair Company, a major U.S. ship repair yard based in Brooklyn.
+In 1909, Keyes sold the estate to New York businessman Edward P. Morse, proprietor of the Morse Dry Dock & Repair Company.
 During World War I, Morse's company made unprecedented profits, and shortly after the war, in 1919, Morse decided to embark on a substantial rebuild of the Long Island property.
 Morse commissioned Frank Freeman, an accomplished Brooklyn architect and fellow Canadian expatriate, for the redesign.
-Freeman virtually rebuilt the house, more than doubling its size, adding a large living wing, a sweeping two-story staircase and an imposing colonnaded portico, while the walls were refinished with a facade of Indiana limestone.
+Freeman virtually rebuilt the house, more than doubling its size, adding a living wing, a two-story staircase and a colonnaded portico, while the walls were refinished with a facade of Indiana limestone.

 On August 17, 1929, Red Gables was auctioned to Courtland Palmer of Manhattan for $100,000.
-It was then passed on to actress, Irene Coleman, whose stage name was Ann Murdagh.
+It was then passed on to actress Irene Coleman, whose stage name was Ann Murdagh.
 She then sold the estate to the Sisters of the Order of St. Dominic, a Roman Catholic order, for $250,000 in 1931.
 The sisters initially planned to convert the building into a girls' high school, but when this proved impractical, it was decided to utilize the building as a facility for aspirants to the order, whereupon it was renamed Villa Maria High School.
 In 1953, it became a retirement home for ageing sisters, a use it retained until 1985.
 In 1992, the Sisters added an arts and craft building to the estate, called the Siena Spirituality Center at Villa Maria, which offered courses in spirituality and holistic living.
 While the sisters owned the property, they agreed to sell the triangular piece of front lawn upon which the windmill sits to the town of Water Mill for $1.
 This would be used for a village green.
 The Dominicans reserved the right to take back this property for the amount they sold it for if the villagers were to use this location in a disreputable way.
 The current owners still have the right to buy back the village green of Watermill with the windmill on it for just $1, but only if said misbehavior occurs there.
+President Theodore Roosevelt's (1858–1919) favorite horse, "General Ruxton", is buried on the grounds.